megat69/ACPL/README.md

 - Os : allow you to run a system command.
 - Colors : Allows you to put colors in your prints or variables ONLY IF the `use-colors` in the `startup.acpl-ini` is set to `True`.
 - Files : Basic file manipulations. *Does not work very well*

+### Changelog for 3.4
+- **Compiler**
+The biggest feature so far.
+It has been so much work preparing that.
+It actually is an ACPL to Python compiler. *Or transpiler, btw* It allows you to generate a Python file from an ACPL file, which is much easier to distribute, knowing how few people downloaded ACPL.
+- **Console command : *pyrun***
+This very simple command allows you, by the ACPL console, to run a Python file.
+It's pretty easy, and allows you to check if your ACPL files compiled to Python are still working.
+If they are not, contact me.
+- **Console command : *open***
+Allows you to open a specified file in its default program.
+That's as simple as it sounds.
+- **Added console command *display***
+  - Syntax : `display <file>`
+  - Prints the raw content of the file in the console.
+- **Added `break` instruction for loops.**
+  - This instruction make you able to break the loop when you call it.
+- **BUGFIXES**
+It's quite explicit.
+But as you might have seen, 3.3.2 was VERY buggy.
+It's now mostly fixed.
+*Remember it's just a PreRelease btw*
+- **Options *modify-ini***
+  - `startup-check-update` : Boolean.
+Allows you to choose whether or not you prefer the ACPL console to check updates at startup or not.
+  I find this very useful.
+  - `open-compiled-file` : Boolean.
+If True, the brand new newly compiled file you just generated in Python will open in its default program.
+  Quite neat, isn't it ?
+  - `leave-comments-at-compiling` : Boolean *(again xD)*.
+If True, the single-line comments will be kept through compiling and will appear in the final compiled Python file.
+If False, they simply won't.
+  - `compiling-style` : Chooses compiling style.
+If "compacted" or "collapsed", the compiled result will be very short and unclear.
+If "expanded", it will be much more readable /\*\ *Beware with that last !
+It tends to leave a lot of blank lines.*

 ### Changelog for 3.3
 - Added the support for equations.